tbsdvl/vaporize/README.md

 ```

 ## Description
-`vaporize` will scan a TypeScript or JavaScript file that uses ESM syntax and find references to imported modules.
-Each file is copied into a temporary directory excluding unused modules if any are found.
-The temporary directory is used as a safety net to compile a build of JavaScript files using `tsc`.
-Files are only overwritten with text from the copies if the temporary directory successfully created a build without any errors at compile time.
-The temporary directory is deleted once the build completes or if any errors occur during compilation.
+`vaporize`  scans a collection of TypeScript or JavaScript source files that utilize the ESM (ECMAScript Module) syntax.
+It identifies references to imported modules within these source files.
+Each source file is duplicated into a temporary directory, excluding any modules that are determined to be unused.
+This temporary directory serves as a safeguard for compiling a set of JavaScript files using the TypeScript compiler (tsc).
+The original source files are only replaced with the content from the duplicates if the temporary directory successfully generates a build without encountering any compilation errors.
+If any errors arise during the compilation process, or once the build is completed, the temporary directory is deleted as part of the cleanup procedure.

 ## Example